DianaDaInLee/AdaptiveR/README.md

   experiment (relevant for adaptive design only)
 - `n` (default = 1000) total sample size
 - `n_first` (default = `NULL`) total sample size to be allotted to the first batch.
-If , is evenly distributed across batches
+If `NULL`, then `n` is evenly distributed across batches
 - `floor_rate` (default = 0.01) minimum sample probability to assign to
   ensure all arms receive non-zero sample in each batch
 - `iter` (default = 1000) number of simulations to run